14 Types of Hawks in California

 After mating, female Broad-winged Hawks create nests, including several sticks held together with mud, before laying 2–4 eggs.

-These eggs, when hatched, become little fluffy goslings for around 30 days before fledging (leaving) the nest for good!
+When hatched, these eggs become little fluffy goslings for around 30 days before fleeing (leaving) the nest for good!

 10. Red-Tailed Hawk

-It is one of the most widespread raptors in North America, found throughout the continent, hibernating as far south as Panama.
+It is one of the most widespread raptors in North America.
+It is found throughout the continent and hibernates as far south as Panama.

 The red-tailed hawk is also distinguished by its reddish coloration and long, distinctive tail feathers.